conventional-commits/conventionalcommits.org/content/next/index.md

 fixes issue #12
 ```

 ## Specification

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-1. Commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by a colon and a space.
+1. Commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed
+  by an OPTIONAL scope, and a REQUIRED terminal semicolon and space.
 1. The type `feat` MUST be used when a commit adds a new feature to your application or library.
 1. The type `fix` MUST be used when a commit represents a bug fix for your application.
 1. An optional scope MAY be provided after a type.
-A scope is a phrase describing a section of the codebase enclosed in parenthesis, e.g., `fix(parser):`
+A scope MUST consist of a noun describing a
+  section of the codebase surrounded by parenthesis e.g., `fix(parser):`
-1. A description MUST immediately follow the type/scope prefix.
+1. A description MUST immediately follow the space after the type/scope prefix.
-The description is a short description of the code changes, e.g., _fix: array parsing issue when multiple spaces were contained in string._
+The description is a short summary of the code changes, e.g., _fix: array parsing issue when multiple spaces were contained in string._
 1. A longer commit body MAY be provided after the short description, providing additional contextual information about the code changes.
 The body MUST begin one blank line after the description.
 1. A footer MAY be provided one blank line after the body.
   The footer SHOULD contain additional issue references about the code changes (such as the issues it fixes, e.g.,`Fixes #13`).
 1. Breaking changes MUST be indicated at the very beginning of the footer or body section of a commit.
 A breaking change MUST consist of the uppercase text `BREAKING CHANGE`, followed by a colon and a space.
 1. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
-1. The footer MUST only contain `BREAKING CHANGE`, external links, issue references, and other meta-information.
+1. The footer MUST only contain `BREAKING CHANGE`/description, external links, issue references, and other meta-information.
 1. Types other than `feat` and `fix` MAY be used in your commit messages.

 ## Why Use Conventional Commits